 The PLC load measures the capacity utilization of the user defined tasks.
 It is the ratio of time needed to complete a task to the time scheduled for the task.
 This is a direct measured value, which is always accurate.
 E.g. if only one task is configured with cycle period 20ms and the needed time to complete the task was 3.6ms, then the PLC load is 18%.
 (3.6/20*100%)

-The PLC Shell command plcload returns the overall average of the PLC load for all tasks.
+The PLC Shell command plcload returns the actual PLC load as average for all tasks and cores and the values for

 CPU load